 2012: the first Slow Wine Tour.
 With the publication of the first English edition of the Slow Wine guide, the Slow Wine Tour of 2012 visits New York, Chicago and San Francisco.
 In subsequent editions of the tour more dates are added in Germany, Denmark, Japan and Canada…

 2017: Slow Wine Slovenia is published.
 The guide expands to another country for the first time, Italy’s north-eastern neighbor Slovenia, beginning with a review of 30 winemakers in the regions of Brda and Kras, denominations that border the Collio and Carso denominations in Italy.
 Though they are divided by a political barrier, the grape varieties, wine styles and characteristics of the land we find in these two areas are very similar to their neighbors on the Italian side.

 2018: Slow Wine USA.
 After the experience in Slovenia, the Slow Wine team decides to begin work in California, reviewing 50 wineries across the state.
 In following years the guide expands, including Oregon in 2019 then both Washington State and New York in 2020, reaching a total of 300 wineries reviewed.

 2021: the Slow Wine Coalition is founded, an international network that unites all the protagonists in the wine industry to start a revolution in wine based on environmental sustainability, defense of the landscape and the socio-cultural growth of the countryside.
-The foundations for the birth of this community were planted with the presentation of the Manifesto for good, clean and fair wine, a starting point for discussion and debate.

 2022, Slow Wine China.
 From Ningxia to Xinjiang, Shandong, Hebei, Gansu, Yunnan, Shanxi, Sichuan, Shaanxi and Tibet: Chinese winemaking is rapidly growing in the most promising landscapes, giving rise to high-quality bottles over the country.